 - iTunes You can rent movies from iTunes to watch on your computer, iPhone, iPad, or on TV with the Apple TV device ($99).
 The benefit of iTunes is that you can wait up to 30 days to watch – but as soon as you click play, the clock is ticking on your 24-hour rental.

 - Vudu One of the things Vudu has going for it is that most movies are available the same day they’re out on DVD.
 There’s also no subscription required to rent or buy streaming movies, and the prices here are not bad at all.
-Vudu also has a 99¢ rental each day, and the site has frequent promotions.
+Vudu also has $5 Monthly Deals, or $2 for two nights, and the site has frequent promotions.
 One promotion as of this writing is that you can get 10 free movies when you sign up for free.
 (Just click that link and then click the tiny “Sign Up” link on the Vudu homepage.)